 Getting started with defining your brand values is the hardest part.

 First things first, you need to move past “honest, reliable, and trustworthy.”

 Put them straight in the bin.

 They sound positive but they say nothing about you and your business.
-They’re a dime-a-dozen, seen it all before.
+They’re a dime-a-dozen, and customers have seen it all before.

 If you really want to create brand values that give you a foundation for growth, then you need to be different to all the other companies.

 Perhaps you’re sick of seeing the same thing in your industry so you’re really going to disrupt the market.

 Or maybe, you’re a true pioneer in the way you use technology in an antiquated field.

 They’re much better starts to creating unique brand values than “being honest.”